 Review the box at the top of the form.
-If any line applies to you, check the appropriate box to tell us which type of return you are filing.
+If any line applies to you, check the appropriate box to tell us which type of return you're filing.
 You may check more than one box.

 Amended.
-If this is an amended return that you are filing to correct a return that you previously filed, check box a.
+If this is an amended return that you're filing to correct a return that you previously filed, check box a.

 Successor employer.
-Check box b if you are a successor employer and:
+Check box b if you're a successor employer and:

-- You are reporting wages paid before you acquired the business by a predecessor who was required to file a Form 940 because the predecessor was an employer for FUTA tax purposes, or - You are claiming a special credit for state unemployment tax paid before you acquired the business by a predecessor who was not required to file a Form 940 because the predecessor was not an employer for FUTA tax purposes.
+• You're reporting wages paid before you acquired the business by a predecessor who was required to file a Form 940 because the predecessor was an employer for FUTA tax purposes, or

+• You're claiming a special credit for state unemployment tax paid before you acquired the business by a predecessor who wasn't required to file a Form 940 because the predecessor wasn't an employer for FUTA tax purposes.